2000 Summer Paralympics: Logo

 The Sydney 2000 Summer Paralympics logo and Paralympic torch were developed by marketing agency FHA Image Design from Melbourne and went public on 18 October 1996, four years before the opening ceremony, in a special event held at the Sydney Harbour Bridge.It is observed that despite being initially different visual identities, Sydney's Olympic and Paralympic identities complement each other and are personified by the same elements and graphic traces.

 The Victorian agency was already involved with all the visual planning for both the Olympics and the Paralympics and unified several visual elements of the two events such as the pictograms, the street signals and the trademarks under the name of "Sydney 2000".
 The 2000 Summer Paralympic Games logo was a representative of a dynamic human form leaping triumphantly forward and 'breaking through' towards the games.

 The logo came to life, three years after its launch, with the announcement of the Paralympic torch that it was in fact the Paralympic spirit in action.
-As the visual identity of the event that was focused on the energy dissipated by the paralympic athletes.
+As the visual identity of the event that was focused on the energy dissipated by the Paralympic athletes.
 It represented the energy dissipated by a paralympic athlete when "breaking a barrier" or a "wall of bricks, concrete or glass".
 This is also reflected in the Paralympic fire and the spirit, composed at the time by the motto of "body, mind and spirit".

-Another image that can be seen in it is the Paralympic torch that is in a handover position for the next carrier in inspiring views to the world and the future with the use of Futura Typeface to write the games, host city's and year's names.
-The host's unique characteristics are seen in the fact that it also refers to the Sydney Opera House and Sydney Harbour with its sea and the boats that are part of the most famous cityscape around the world, through the use of three exclusive graphic shapes who refer to this feature.
-The agency even developed unique tones of the 3 colours of the Paralympic flag to represent unique characteristics of the host country: the ocean blue represented the two oceans that bathe Australia: the Indian Ocean and the Pacific Ocean, the warm red of the Outback and a lush forest green which represent the Australia's endemic plants and animal species.
+Another image that can be seen in it is the Paralympic torch that is in a handover position for the next carrier with inspiring views to the world and the future with the use of Futura Typeface to write the games with the host city's and host year's names.
+The host's unique characteristics are seen in the fact that it also refers to the Sydney Opera House and Sydney Harbour with its sea and the boats through the use of three exclusive graphic shapes who refer to this feature.
+The agency developed unique tones of the 3 colours of the Paralympic flag to represent unique characteristics of the host country: the ocean blue represented the two oceans that bathe Australia (the Indian Ocean and the Pacific Ocean), the warm red of the Outback and a lush forest green which represent the Australia's endemic plants and animal species.
 The logo also embodies the host city vitality, Australia's spirit, and the achievements of a Paralympic athlete.

 Ticket design

-The comprehensive signage strategy, a design application specifically for the Paralympic Games, was fully connected to ticket design and layout and used a much simpler visual system, based on the Games logo, where the graphics were much larger.
+The comprehensive signage strategy, a design application specifically for the Paralympic Games, was fully connected to ticket design and layout and used a much simpler visual system, based on the games logo, where the graphics were much larger.